This was written in 2010; it seems even more relevant today.

 We must question everything: Pt 3 (Humans as Ecological Organisms)

-All organisms in the history of life on the earth are, and have been, organized in such a way that physical form, physiology and behaviors of each species integrate these same qualities of every other organism in their space, and with the physical qualities of the total environment, creating the earth’s ecosystems.
-And in ecosystems, for every taking from the biophysical space there is some complimentary compensation made in return to make for a near net-zero input-output balance (while ecologists recognize that there can be wide deviations from input-output balance, over time such deviations follow homeostatic principles).
+All organisms in the history of life on the earth are, and have been, organized in such a way that physical form, physiology and behaviors of each species integrate with these same qualities of every other organism in their space, and with the physical qualities of the total environment, creating the earth’s ecosystems.
+And in ecosystems, for every taking from the biophysical space there is some complimentary compensation made in return to make for a near net-zero input-output balance (while ecologists recognize that there can be wide deviations from input-output balance in the moment, over time such deviations follow homeostatic principles).

 All forms of life on the earth, other than our species, have formed and existed within the designs of these fundamental principles; most, with every immediate exchange of energy and material; and the more complex, with delays of exchange limited to their lifetimes; only our species has, as a consequence of our specialized adaptations, put off the fundamental taking/compensation design for extended generations.
 It is increasingly clear that putting off the consequences of not compensating for our taking has reached the point of disrupting the services that the environment provides to living things.